 I got the card.
 Now what?

-Late and returned payments come with hefty fees of up to $38.
+- Avoid fees.
+Late and returned payments come with hefty fees of up to $39.
 Using your card overseas also comes with fees.

 For an entry-level Amex rewards card, the iconic American Express® Green Card could be a good choice.
 But it’s a charge card, which requires monthly payments on your purchases in full.

-If you’re looking for a stronger charge card, consider the American Express Gold Card, Premier Rewards Gold Card from American Express or the Platinum Card®.
+If you’re looking for a stronger charge card, consider the American Express® Gold Card which has features of both a charge card and a regular credit card or The Platinum Card® from American Express.
 With so much competition for your business, you may want to consider other card providers if American Express doesn’t have what you’d like.